redstring/rswebapp/README.md

 RedString Matching service backend webapp

-Java 7 (JDK7), Tomcat 7, Eclipse IDE for Java EE Developers Luna (4.4)
+Java 8 (JDK8), Tomcat 8, Eclipse IDE for Java EE Developers Luna (4.4)

-Web Server : Tomcat 7
+Web Server : Tomcat 8

-SQL database: DEV : HSQLDB in memory
+SQL database: MySQL or HSQLDB in file

-Eclipse DEV environment setup: TBD

 To build a war file for development environment, using